OmTheAnalyst/BarcelonaData/README.md

 # DataSet
-All these Datasets are taken from Kaggle for analysis.
+All the Datasets are taken from Kaggle for analysis.